Zen is about being mindful and loving.

 For those who didn’t know, my book Spirituality Without God is included, with updates, in my book Secular Spirituality.
 This is a collection of my past works since 2011.

 My thinking has evolved since writing Spirituality Without God in 2018.
-I consider Bodhidaoism a type of religious humanism, therefore Humanism is no longer one of the Four Traditions.
-It has been replaced with Existentialism.
+I consider Bodhidaoism a type of religious humanism, therefore Humanism is still one of the Four Traditions.
+But I trace Humanism’s roots back to Confucianism, Epicureanism, and non-theistic Existentialism.

 I am no longer a physicalist.
 My position I call open naturalism.
 The natural world exists, but how the mind relates to that is an open question that science and philosophy are still struggling with.
 Agnosticism is not an easy position, but in this case, I think it is the right one today.

 If you read the Bodhidaoist Manifesto and compare it to the original Summa Sophia, you will see a lot missing.
 I am not sure we really know how many virtues there are, or how many faculties we have, or any number of nice neat lists.
 I have drunk deeply of the wine of agnosticism.